flavio-dev/tweets-test/README.md

     return lastNTweets;
 }
 ```
 I pass a list of tweets using *slice*, which with arrays of object still **refer** to the actual objects in data.
 So that *each* modify directly the data object.
 There is no need for those returns...
 For something like this, I could have picked a sublist of tweets as a copy and manipulate it independently from the source of truth data object.
-My approach is more to modify the data object alongside the display of the tweets on the screen.
+My approach was more to modify the data object alongside the display of the tweets on the screen.
 So if we need to refer to *created_at_pretty* at a later stage the object data is already modified and contains it.

 - main.js

 I created there 2 main functions: *controller* and *view*.

 - controller only talk to the view with the data returned by the model.

 - view only displays what the controller passed to it in a container.

 I declare my jQuery variables with a **$** in front of it: